When visitors land on your homepage they naturally want to navigate the store.

 Our rating: 4/5

 This navigation type is gaining popularity but is not suitable for all pages.
-For example, it won’t work for the Cart page because it will leave too many exit points for the user (BTW, check out our post on most common theme design mistakes!)
+For example, it won’t work for the Cart page because it will leave too many exit points for the user causing checkout and shopping cart abandonment.

-If you love the navigation provided by hamburger but hate low conversion rate, try labeled menu option.
+If you love the navigation provided by hamburger but hate the low conversion rate, try the labeled menu option.

 Instead of a three-line icon, this menu type basically has the word “menu”.
 Simple as that.
 However, this simplicity converts better.